 - Looks bad to be constantly late on progress;

 - Tendency is to widen the gap between documentation and real performance by forcing the deadline.

-Pressure and widening gaps are recipes for a program that will implode.
-If this sounds familiar, it’s never to late to re-define your deadlines.
+Pressure and widening gaps are recipes for an SMS implementation that will eventually implode.
+If this sounds familiar, it’s never too late to re-define your deadlines.
 Setting realistic deadlines is about:

-- Marking down the date you anticipate an element of the SMS will be implemented by; and
+- Marking down the date you anticipate an SMS activity will be implemented by; and

 - Then adding 33% to 50% more time.